-Gastrointestinal Ulcers and Bleeding
+Gastrointestinal Ulcers And Bleeding

 Central Nervous System Symptoms

-Leukopenia and Elevated Alkaline Phosphatase Levels
+Leukopenia And/Or Elevated Alkaline Phosphatase Levels

 Benign Intracranial Hypertension